Stryker strengthens a Nationwide Sales Force with Maps and Visual Data

 Stryker is a Fortune 500 medical technology company based in Kalamazoo, Michigan.
 The company's expansive portfolio of products includes an array of medical devices, such as implants used in joint replacement and trauma surgeries, patient handling and emergency medical equipment, and neurosurgical and spinal devices.
 As the company and its sales force continue to grow, the analytics team recognized that there were opportunities for optimization of Stryker's sales coverage in key regions.
-With the help of ArcGIS Maps for Power BI, the team now creates comprehensive maps that enable a best-in-class sales coverage process.
+With the help of ArcGIS for Power BI, the team now creates comprehensive maps that enable a best-in-class sales coverage process.

 In 2017, Stryker acquired NOVADAQ Technologies, a developer of fluorescence imaging technology for surgeons.
 As a result of the acquisition, Stryker sought to evaluate NOVADAQ's domestic sales force and its coverage across the US.
 As such, the team needed an accurate method to visualize and display details regarding NOVADAQ's sales representatives.
 In order to align NOVADAQ's sales force with Stryker's, these details included the location of NOVADAQ's sales force in the US and where sales were actually taking place.